frostming/cachecontrol/docs/index.rst

 Quick Start
 ===========

-For the impatient, here is how to get started using CacheControl:
+For the impatient, here is how to get started using CacheYou:

 .. code-block:: python

   import requests

-  from cachecontrol import CacheControl
+  from cacheyou import CacheControl

   sess = requests.session()